-10 Best File Explorer Apps For Android
+10 Best File Managers For Android

-One of the sweetest advantages I find in Android over iOS and WP7, is the ability to use an Android device as a USB mass storage medium without any strings attached, and with that, the ability to go through all these contents right on your mobile phone or tablet.
-Delete, copy, move, rename are all very powerful options that otherwise, are way more restricted on an iPhone and a WP7 device.
+One of the sweetest advantages I find in Android over iOS and Windows Phone, is the ability to use an Android device as a USB mass storage medium without any strings attached, and with that, the ability to go through all these contents right on your mobile phone or tablet.
+Delete, copy, move, rename are all very powerful options that otherwise, are way more restricted on an iPhone and a Windows Phone device.
 Not surprisingly, the Android market is flooded with file management apps, and a new user is left bewildered with the choices at their disposal.
 Which one would you pick if you were new to Android and why?
 It is to answer this question we have grouped together, what we believe, are the 10 most brilliant file explorers for Android out there today.

 Top Android File Explorers